jklymak/ForcedChannel5k/README.md

 ## To setup

   - need a 20km run from Hornby.
 Files like `'ChannelToy03Last.nc'` and the 2-d verions.
-These are the spinup for these runs...
+These are the spinup for these runs;  Done in `input/get20kFile.py` and stored in `input/Channel1000Spinup2d.nc`  and `input/Channel1000Spinup.nc`.
+  - Run 5k for 10 y:
+    - eddies obviously matter.
+    - run 5k rough for 10 y from that spinup.
+Rough should be made from 1km so we can reuse later.
+    - keep running smooth from that spinup.  : `gendataSpunup.py`

 ## Contents: